Verdarin/JOSEF_MUSCAT_DGD_6.2A_DE/README.md

 Start the Server:
     uvicorn project.main:app --reload

-TEST_INJECTIONS_DATA has a .mp3, and a .png sprite to use when posting with POSTMAN
+TEST_INJECTIONS_DATA has .mp3, sprite pngs and json data to feed into postman for testing.